AI Data Center Power - Market Intelligence

 Competitive Position

 ARC competes in the same sodium-fast-reactor lane as TerraPower's Natrium but at smaller scale (100 MWe vs 345 MWe) and with far less capital.
-Its differentiation is regulatory progress in Canada and the EBR-II operational heritage - a "de-risked, proven" story aimed at utilities wary of first-of-a-kind designs.
+What sets it apart is regulatory progress in Canada and the EBR-II operating history - a "de-risked, proven" story aimed at utilities wary of first-of-a-kind designs.

 CompanyTechnologyCapacityStatus